 The first session will last 50 minutes and will cost £53.

 What to expect from subsequent sessions

 Your counselling sessions are your space to explore your thoughts and feelings.
 I will follow your lead and you can start wherever feels most appropriate to you.
 If you don't know where to start, that's OK too.
 Together, we will work it out.
 Periodically, we will look at where you started, where you are now and which things still need to be explored - to make sure your counselling sessions are giving you what you need and that we are on track.

-Counselling sessions last 55 minutes and cost £40 per session.
+Counselling appointments with me last 50 minutes and cost £53 per session.

 What to expect from our last session together